-Figure 6 shows a summary of the characteristics of different scoring methods.
+Figure 6 shows a summary of the characteristics of different scoring methods as discussed above.
 The "All Analysts", "Other Analysts", and "Independent Analysts" methods all use the expertise of the most practiced (production) analysts.

-SCORING METHOD EXPERTISE OF ANALYST MAKING KEY BIAS DUE TO SELF-SCORING BIAS TOWARD CERTAIN ANALYSTS STATISTICAL RELIABILITY
+SCORING METHOD EXPERTISE OF ANALYST MAKING KEY BIAS DUE TO SELF-SCORING BIAS TOWARD CERTAIN ANALYSTS STATISTICAL Reliability

 ALL ANALYSTS HIGH SUBSTANTIAL NONE HIGH

 OTHER ANALYSTS HIGH SOME NONE HIGH

 INDEP.
 ANALYSTS HIGH NONE NONE HIGH

 5TH ANALYST MODERATE TO HIGH NONE PROBABLY SOME HIGH